-While it is well known that Singapore has lenient visa requirements for citizens of most countries, meaning they don’t have to apply for a visa before departure, the period of the short-term visit pass varies for each country or region.
+The period of the short-term visit pass varies for each country or region.
 Visitors from ASEAN countries, for instance, are entitled to 30 days of stay, whereas those from countries in the European Union are entitled to 90 days of stay.
-The length of stay may seem long enough for leisure purposes, hopefully, to entice tourists and travelers to Singapore, especially now that the country has begun to establish travel bubbles with several countries such as Germany and Brunei.
+The length of stay may seem long enough for leisure purposes, hopefully, to entice tourists and travellers to Singapore, especially now that the country has begun to establish travel bubbles with several countries such as Germany and Brunei.
 These travel bubbles allow tourists to visit Singapore without serving a stay-at-home notice (SHN).
 You may roam around Singapore as long as you have your vaccination documents with you.

 According to the ICA, in applying for your visa extension, several documents must be submitted via the e-Services.
 They are as follows: